Skip to main content

 Introduction

-There are a few important parts to setting up the SAFMC Drone, or otherwise known as the NUSwarm drone:
+This documentation consists of the following steps that are involved in the bring up of the SAFMC Drone, or otherwise known as the NUSwarm drone:

 Components Required#